christroutner/ipfs-coord/README.md

 # ipfs-coord

 This is a JavaScript npm library built on top of [js-ipfs](https://github.com/ipfs/js-ipfs).
-This library will help IPFS peers discover a common interest, coorindate around that interest, and then stay connected around that interest.
-It primarily uses IPFS pubsub channels for communication, circuit relays for censorship resistance, and Bitcoin Cash for end-to-end encryption and payments.
+This library will help IPFS peers discover a common interest, coordinate around that interest, and then stay connected around that interest.
+It's main subcomponents are:
+- IPFS pubsub channels for communication
+- OrbitDB for persistance and prevent 'dropped messages'
+- Circuit Relays for censorship resistance
+- Bitcoin Cash for end-to-end encryption and payments.

 This library will automatically track peers, connect to them through circuit-relays, and end-to-end encrypt all communication with each node.

-2/7/2020:
-This library has proven out the concept, and is in the process of being refined.
-Tests are being written, and it's shooting for 100% test coverage, before too many new features are added.

 Here are some use cases where IPFS node coordination is needed:
 - e2e encrypted chat